MusadiqBhutto/DS-A-Lab-/README.md

-# DS-A-Lab-
+# Data Science and Analytics Lab Tasks
-This repo contains lab tasks of DS&amp;A (Practical), 6th Semester
+This repo contains lab tasks of Data Science and Analytics.
+This subject was taught to us in 6th Semester.